bkw777/pdd.sh/README.md

 ```$ ./pdd ri``` or ```$ ./pdd rl```

 **Read the Sector ID Data for all 80 physical sectors**
-(using bash shell expansion to brute-force something the program doesn't provide itself)
+(using bash shell expansion to do something the program doesn't provide itself)
 ```$ ./pdd ri\ {0..79}\;```

 **Hex dump a physical sector to file**
 ```$ ./pdd rp 3 mydisk_p3.hex```

-**Dump entire disk**
+**Dump entire disk to screen**
 ```$ ./pdd dd```

-**Hex dump entire disk to file mydisk.hex**
+**Dump entire disk to file mydisk.hex**
 ```$ ./pdd dump_disk mydisk.hex```

-**Restore entire disk from hex dump file**
+**Restore entire disk from mydisk.hex**
 ```$ ./pdd restore_disk mydisk.hex```

 # Status
 All the "operation mode" commands work.
 Usable for all normal file access functions: load, save, delete, copy, move, & list files, format disk.

 Most of the FDC-mode functions work as well (sector access).
 Full disk dump & restore is working.
-This means it is now possible to create a TPDD1 Utility Disk from a download without exotic hardware like Kryoflux.
+This means it is now possible to create a TPDD1 Utility Disk or DiskPower KC-85 distribution disk from a download without exotic hardware like Kryoflux.
 Just the TPDD drive itself and serial connection.

 Only the TPDD1 sector access is supported yet, not TPDD2.
 No TPDD2 bank 1: for normal file access either.